socrata/datasync/resources/preferences-config.md

  To modify the defaults go to Edit -> Preferences and modify the numbers.

 ### Proxy Configuration
 You can configure DataSync to use an authenticated or unauthenticated proxy server.
-Please note, this option is only available for [Standard replace jobs]({{ site.root }}/guides/setup-standard-job.html) and only if choosing 'via HTTP using Delta-importer-2'.
+Please note, this option is only available if running jobs 'via HTTP using Delta-importer-2'.
 At minimum, the following options will need to be set:

   - **Proxy Host:** The fully qualified host name of the proxy server, e.g. https://myProxyServer.com.
   - **Proxy Port:**  The port that the proxy server listens on, e.g. 8080